mesosphere/kubernetes/examples/walkthrough/README.md

 If you built from source, kubectl should be either under `_output/local/bin/<os>/<arch>` or `_output/dockerized/bin/<os>/<arch>`.

-### Install
+For more info about kubectl, including its usage, commands, and parameters, see the [kubectl CLI reference](/docs/kubectl.md).

-Do one of the following to install kubectl:
+#### Install Kubectl

-- Add the kubectl binary to your PATH
+The kubectl binary can be executed from anywhere, but the rest of the walkthrough will assume that it's in your PATH.

-- Move kubectl into a dir already in PATH (like `/usr/local/bin`)
+The simplest way to install is to copy or move kubectl into a dir already in PATH (like `/usr/local/bin`).

-- Use `./cluster/kubectl.sh` instead of kubectl.
-It will auto-detect the location of kubectl and proxy commands to it.
+An alternate method, useful if you're building from source and want to rebuild without re-installing is to use `./cluster/kubectl.sh` instead of kubectl.
+That script will auto-detect the location of kubectl and proxy commands to it (ex: `./cluster/kubectl.sh cluster-info`).

-### Configure
+#### Configure Kubectl

 If you used `./cluster/kube-up.sh` to deploy your Kubernetes cluster, kubectl should already be locally configured.

 By default, kubectl configuration lives at `~/.kube/config`.

-If your cluster was deployed by other means, you may want to configure the path to the Kubernetes apiserver in your shell environment:
+If your cluster was deployed by other means (e.g. a [getting started guide](/docs/getting-started-guides/README.md)), you may want to configure the path to the Kubernetes apiserver in your shell environment:

 ```sh
 export KUBERNETES_MASTER=http://<ip>:<port>/api